Look - Keyboard-First Launcher#

 • :calc then Enter - switch with empty input.

-• The : shortcut only triggers when the word right after it is an exact known command id (calc, pomo, kill, shell, sys); anything else (:foo, :Users/me/...) stays in normal search.
+• The : shortcut only triggers when the word right after it is an exact known command id (calc, pomo, todo, kill, shell, sys); anything else (:foo, :Users/me/...) stays in normal search.

 • :kill chrome and :shell ... switch into command mode but never auto-execute - the existing kill confirmation and shell input gate still apply.